rfakhouri/visualstudio-docs.cs-cz/docs/deployment/tutorial-import-publish-settings-azure.md

 ---
-title: Publikování v Azure pomocí importu nastavení publikování ms.description: Create and import a publishing profile to deploy an application from Visual Studio to Azure App Service ms.date: 05/07/2018 ms.technology: vs-ide-deployment
+title: Publikování do Azure pomocí importu nastavení publikování ms.description: Create and import a publishing profile to deploy an application from Visual Studio to Azure App Service ms.date: 05/07/2018 ms.technology: vs-ide-deployment